 DON’T overcompensate.
 Rattling off endorsements like “I’ve always luuuuuved looking at black women” or “Black women have more flava” will only make you look like an ass.
 On a related note, under absolutely NO circumstances should you bust out in a spontaneous freestyle rap to prove how “down” you are. [le sigh ... if I had a dollar for every time ... ]

 DO have an open mind.
 People are such unique and interesting creatures.
 We all come from different ethnicities, economic classes, educational backgrounds, religions (or not) and regions of the globe.
 And, of course, we’re all raised by totally different, crazy families.
 As a result, we each have very specific ideas about how the world works.
-When dating someone from a background other than your own, be prepared to brush up against ideas that may or may not run counter to your beliefs.
+When dating anyone, regardless of background, be prepared to brush up against ideas that may or may not run counter to your beliefs.
 In that case, resist the urge to think your way is automatically “right” and theirs is “different” (read: “wrong”).
 You might learn something new.

 DO treat your date like a DATE.
 Duh, right?
 As a general rule of thumb, ask yourself: When someone goes on a date with you, who do they expect to show up?
 Tip: If you answered “you” instead of “your ethnicity” you’re right.
 I could be completely loony and totally off base with this, but I think most people want to be cherished / loved / cared for / desired / etc. for who THEY are.
 So, it’s kind of impossible for me to provide an exhaustive list of what works for every black woman because each of us is very different.
 YOUR date will have her own unique interests, likes, dislikes, values and expectations.
 Spend a little time getting to know her.
 Act like it’s a, you know, DATE. ;)